orhun/binsider/website/src/content/docs/getting-started/index.md

 Also, check the other installation methods on the left sidebar.

-Now you are ready to dive into the binaries! ✨ Simpy run:
+Now you are ready to dive into the binaries! ✨ Simply run:

 ```bash
 binsider <binary>